UU-Human-Evolution/1MB335/Lab6.md

 We (the lab assistants) will help and guide you through the assembly of your dataset so that you end up with a suitable dataset, but ultimately the choice of samples is yours.

 We made a checklist to help you when a command does not do what you expect it to do [here](Troubleshooting_checklist.md).
-It includes instructions to use `SFTP` to transfer files to and from Uppmax.
+It includes instructions to use `SFTP` to transfer files to and from Solander.

 ## Questions: